What Are Emerging Markets?

 Emerging Market Examples

 What constitutes an emerging market economy is somewhat fluid, and the list can vary depending on the source.
-Morgan Stanley Capital International (MSCI) classifies 27 countries as emerging; Dow Jones classifies 22 as emerging.
+Morgan Stanley Capital International (MSCI) classifies 24 countries as emerging; Dow Jones also classifies 24 as emerging.
 There is some overlap between lists, and some countries may be added or removed as their status changes.
 Greece, for example, is no longer considered a developed market but an emerging one.

-China and India are two of the world’s biggest emerging economies, and historically they were included in the BRIC grouping of developing nations, along with Brazil and Russia.
-Increasingly, though, investors see China and India as pushing the bounds of their emerging market status.
+India is one of the world’s biggest emerging economies.
+Increasingly, though, some investors see India as pushing the bounds of its emerging market status.

 China